Shubh9988/restaurant/shubahm restaurant nmodel/README.md

-# Anish's Restaurant Management System
+# Shubham's Restaurant Management System
 * This Spring Boot application manages a list of restaurants.
 It allows performing various operations on restaurants.

 ## Getting Started